 Designated Collaborating Organization (DCO) means an entity that is not under the direct supervision of the CCBHC but is engaged in a formal relationship with the

 CCBHC to deliver one or more required services or elements of required services.
 This formal relationship is evidenced by a contract, Memorandum of Agreement (MOA), Memorandum of Understanding (MOU), or such other formal, legal arrangements describing the parties’ mutual expectations including that services provided shall conform to all relevant CCBHC criteria and establishing accountability for services to be provided and funding to be sought and utilized, including data sharing and consent to share Protected Health Information (PHI).

-Family means those members of the Individual’s natural family, family of choice, or identified caregivers.
+Family means those members of the individual’s natural family, family of choice, or identified caregivers.

-Family Peer Recovery Support Services means engagement, bridging support, parent skill development, and crisis support for families caring for a child or youth who is experiencing social, emotional, medical, developmental, substance use or other behavioral challenges in their home, school, placement, and/or community to promote recovery, self-advocacy, and the development of natural supports and community living skills.
+Family peer recovery support services means engagement, bridging support, parent skill development, and crisis support for families caring for a child or youth who is experiencing social, emotional, medical, developmental, substance use or other behavioral challenges in their home, school, placement, and/or community to promote recovery, self-advocacy, and the development of natural supports and community living skills.

 Individual means a person who is receiving services at a CCBHC.